jikurata/twitch-listener/README.md

 ```
 npm install
 ```
+3. Create and register a client application through the Twitch console (More information below)
-3. Create a .env file
+4. Create a .env file
     - NODE_ENV: Project environment (development, production, etc)
     - TWITCH_USERNAME: Your twitch username
     - CLIENT_ID: Your registered application id (More details below)